 School of health services

-Welcome to the website for the Dental Hygiene Program at Catawba Valley Community College.
-The AAS program located in the Dental Hygiene Facility building on the main campus was established and admitted the first class in 1999.
+The AAS Dental Hygiene program is located in the Dental Hygiene Facility building on the main campus was established and admitted the first class in 1999.
 The program was last accredited in April of 2014 with no reporting.
 The next accreditation will be in 2021.
 The Commission on Dental Accreditation is a specialized accrediting body recognized by the United States Department of Education.
 The commission can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611

 What is a dental hygienist?